-C4 presents a wide array of choral works by veterans such as Chen Yi, Libby Larsen, Richard Rodney Bennett, Olli Kortekangas, Meredith Monk, Huang Ruo, Steven Stucky, George Tsontakis, and Toby Twining as well as works by emerging composers—C4 members and others.
-Now with 10 season behind her, C4 has premiered over 100 works.
+C4 presents a wide array of choral works by veterans such as Chen Yi, Libby Larsen, Richard Rodney Bennett, Olli Kortekangas, Meredith Monk, Huang Ruo, Kaija Saariaho, Steven Stucky, George Tsontakis, and Toby Twining as well as works by emerging composers—C4 members and others.
+Now with 12 seasons behind it, C4 has premiered hundreds of works.
 C4's adventurous, award winning programming fills an important niche in the cultural life of New York, and the ensemble has proven its commitment to presenting high caliber music in a welcoming atmosphere.

 Chorus America/ASCAP Award Winner

 C4 has been honored with a 2014 Chorus America/ASCAP Award for Adventurous Programming.
 The awards recognize choruses that demonstrate a sustained commitment to adventurous programming through performances of choral music written in the last 25 years.

 "...velvety, sumptuous, and at the same time so much detail emerged.
 Brilliant, incisive conducting."

 "...their subtly attuned awareness of each others' musical movements makes their technical virtuosity seem near effortless. ...
 Their excellence in performance has become something their audiences can expect.
 It is their challenging and bracing, innovative and high-risk repertoire that continues to yield fine surprises."